‘What are the best books on grammar, punctuation, writing, speaking, pronunciation, and vocabulary I can refer to improve my English?’

 The Elements of Style by Strunk & White

 Thin (around 100 pages) and yet quite comprehensive, this book remains a long-standing favorite of learners of writing.
 However, it’s not an easy read for beginners and every time you read it, you discover few new lessons on writing.
 If you pick this up, read it 2-3 times at least.
+I’ve gone through this book around 8-10 times, and every time I’ve learnt something new.

 Everybody Writes by Ann Handley